 The need is rising for skilled experts to deal with all aspects of human health.
 The fields of wellness, healthcare, nutrition, physical education, community and global health, and complementary health therapies are growing at record rates.

-Injuries and Exercise Testing & Prescription
+Injuries, and Exercise Testing & Prescription.

-both the State of New Jersey certification requirements and the National
+students interested in obtaining a K–12 teaching certification.
+The curriculum content is aligned with both the State of New Jersey certification requirements and the National

 Council for the Accreditation of Teacher Education (NCATE).